 docker runcommand to start a new container.

-In case of accidental disclosure of your certificate during usage, you need to revoke the certificate as soon as possible.
+If your downloaded certificate is accidentally leaked during usage, revoke the certificate as soon as possible.
 Click Revoke Downloaded Certificate in the cluster details page to revoke the downloaded certificate.
-The revoked certificate will then be unavailable, and you can download a new certificate.
+Then, you can download a new certificate.